mattermost/docs/source/process/support.md

 #### Are you running Mattermost in a container and/or using container orchestration?
 E.g.: Docker and Kubernetes, Docker and Cloud Foundry

-## Mattermost Is not Working / The Server Keeps Dying
+## Mattermost Is Not Working / The Server Keeps Dying

 Questions to ask when dealing with general complaints along the lines of "Mattermost is not working" or "the server keeps dying".
 See the previous section if you have not yet established from the